LloydDavid/Gifmock-for-Sketch/README.md

 ## Usage

 Turning artboards into GIF Frames is very easy.
 Select your artboards and `⌥⌘G`.
-That will automatically open Gif Mock
+That will automatically open Gif Mock with your selected artboards as frames.
+From there, you can easily tweak the timing of each frame, or even crop the GIF to highlight the part you need.
+Once you're done, simply hit `Export GIF` to save the GIF.